General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Gravitational Perturbations of the Light Ray

-We emphasize, however, that the integral dependence of the light-ray perturbation on the past history remains in equation \eqref{pogi} which contains the gauge functions $\varphi^\alpha$ and $w^\alpha$ used later in this paper for interpretation of observable effects of the gravitational waves.
-The past-history dependence of the light-ray trajectory comes into play also through the integrals from mass monopole and spin-dipole terms, $\left[\Mc/r\right]^{[-2]}$ and $\left[{\cal S}/r\right]^{[-2]}$, if mass and/or spin are not conserved and change as time passes.
+The only integral dependence of the light-ray trajectory perturbation depending on the past history of the propagating photon remains in equation \eqref{pogi} which contains the gauge functions $\phi^\alpha$ and $w^\alpha$ used later in this chapter for interpretation of observable effects caused by the gravitational waves from the isolated system.
+The past-history dependence of the light-ray trajectory may come into play also through the integrals from mass monopole and spin-dipole terms: $\left[\Mc/r\right]^{[-2]}$ and $\left[{\cal S}/r\right]^{[-2]}$, if mass and/or spin of the isolated system are not conserved and change as time passes on.
 The non-conservation can be caused, for example, by emission of gravitational waves carrying away the orbital energy and angular momentum of the system.
-The past-history contribution of these integrals can be calculated similarly to eikonal perturbation (see equations \eqref{jq8}--\eqref{sh9}) but we do not carry out this calculation in the present paper.
+The past-history contribution of these integrals can be calculated similarly to the eikonal perturbation considered in equations \eqref{jq8}--\eqref{sh9}.

-Solution of the light-ray equation with the initial-boundary conditions \eqref{ibc} depends on the unit vector ${\bm k}$ defining direction of the light-ray propagation extrapolated backward in time to the past null infinity.
-In real practice the light ray is emitted at the point ${\bm x}_0$ where the source of light is located at time $t_0$, and it arrives to observer at time $t$ to the point ${\bm x}$ separated from the source of light by finite coordinate distance $R=|{\bm x}-{\bm x}_0|$.
+Solution of the light-ray equation with the initial-boundary conditions \eqref{ibc} depends on the unit vector ${\bm k}$ defining direction of the light-ray propagation extrapolated backward in time to the past null infinity .
+In real practice the light ray is emitted at the point ${\bm x}_0$ where the source of light is located at time $t_0$, and it arrives to observer at time $t$ to the point ${\bm x}$ separated from the source of light by a finite coordinate distance $R=|{\bm x}-{\bm x}_0|$.
 Therefore, solution of the light-ray equations must be expressed in this case in terms of the integrals of the boundary-value problem.
-It is formulated in terms of initial ${\bm x}_0$ and final ${\bm x}$ positions of the photon
+It is formulated in terms of the coordinates of the initial, ${\bm x}_0$, and the final, ${\bm x}$, positions of the photon